Certification Requirements for Candidates with Bachelor's Degrees

 Are you a transfer student?View the instructions for Transfer Student admission here

 Post-Bachelor’s Route to Initial Teacher CertificationThe Post-Bachelor’s route to initial teacher certification is available for individuals who decide to pursue teaching after they have earned a bachelor’s degree.
 Ideally, an applicant will have earned a degree in a subject that is “teachable,” or will have completed a substantial portion of the coursework required for one or more of the teaching majors and minors offered at MSU.
-Individuals with degrees in non-teachable subjects can earn teacher certification, but it will require more coursework.
+Individuals with degrees in non-teachable subjects can earn teacher certification, but it requires more coursework.

 Applicants to the Post Bachelor’s program must have earned a bachelor’s degree from an accredited institution with an overall GPA of 2.75 or higher.
-The applicant’s GPA for coursework used to complete the teaching major and minor should be 2.5 or better.
+The applicant’s GPA for coursework used to complete the teaching major and minor must be 2.5 or better.

 Applicants interested in pursuing elementary certification are required to complete a broad Elementary Planned Program, which prepares them to teach all subjects in grades K-5, and one of four elementary teaching majors, which prepares them to teach a subject area in grades 6-8.
 The curriculum also includes a series of five Teacher Education courses (21 credits), at least two of which involve classroom field placements.

 A major in Special Education is another elementary certification option.
 Students who major in Special Education complete the full elementary program as well as the coursework and experiences required to add a K-12 endorsement in Learning Disabilities.
-Admission as a Special Education major requires pre-admission experience with children who have special needs.
+Admission as a Special Education major requires pre-admission experience with children/youth who have special needs.
 Students who meet coursework, examination and all other requirements are eligible to progress to the internship year (see below).